Mrittika5/khojnew/README.md

 ======================================
 To run this application
 ====================================
 1. This application is built using Node js , MongoDb Atlas, Express .
  You need to have latest version of Node installed in your computer to run it.
+You can check weather you have Node by going to command prompt and typing: node -v you should see the Node js version if you have node js in your PC

 If Node is not installed  you can go to this link and download and install it:https://nodejs.org/en/download/

 2.Once Nodejs is installed , Unzip the project folder, and open terminal
 3. On terminal navigate to the root directory of this project which is named "Ami-Coding-Parina", and type : npm install